 Why Rust Is Taking Over Systems Programming in 2026

-Memory Safety Without Garbage Collection
+Memory Safety Without a Garbage Collector

-This is the headline feature, and honestly, it is a genuine engineering breakthrough.
-Languages like Java, Go, and Python achieve memory safety through garbage collection — a runtime process that periodically scans memory and frees unused allocations.
-It works, but it introduces latency spikes that are unacceptable in systems programming.
-Real-time audio processing, embedded systems, game engines, and OS kernels simply cannot tolerate unpredictable pauses.
+Languages like Java, Go, and Python achieve memory safety through garbage collection.
+A runtime process periodically scans memory and frees unused allocations.
+Works fine for most applications, but it introduces latency spikes that are simply unacceptable in systems programming.
+Real-time audio processing, embedded systems, game engines, OS kernels — these can't tolerate unpredictable pauses.
+Period.

-How the Ownership Model Works
+How Ownership Works

 fn main() {